thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 - move account settings or profile runtime storage into the global database
 - introduce profiles or synchronization
 - define portable-data or backup formats.
 RFC 0008 owns that work.
+- select or migrate UUID identifier formats.
+RFC 0009 owns that work
 - add remote synchronization, telemetry, or remote migration reporting
 - add iOS or Web persistence support